 Each of these types of mower has pros and cons and which is best for you really depends on your situation.

 Use the table below as a quick comparison guide.
-Click the + icon next to the mower type to see a summary of the pros and cons.

 Keep scrolling past the table for more information.

-|Battery Powered Mower|
+|Battery Powered Mower|| |

 What To Consider

-There are many factors to consider when choosing between an electric and gas models of mower.
+There are many factors to consider when choosing between an electric and gas model of mower.
 There is no wrong and no right choice – it depends on what you consider to be a benefit to you.

-In this section we will go over the different factors you should take into consideration and name a winner for each category type.
+In this section, we will go over the different factors you should take into consideration and name a winner for each category type.

 The power of a lawn mower is certainly a very important consideration.
 If you are mowing long or thick grass regularly then you will likely want a model with power to spare.